MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/winui-project-templates-in-visual-studio.md

 ### Blank App, Packaged with WAP (WinUI 3 in Desktop)

 This project template is available in [version 1.0 Preview 1 and later releases](../../windows-app-sdk/downloads.md).
 It creates a desktop .NET 5 (C#) or native Win32 (C++) app with a WinUI-based user interface.
 The generated project includes a basic window that derives from the **Microsoft.UI.Xaml.Window** class in the WinUI library that you can use to start building your UI.
-For more information about using this project template, see [Create a new project that uses the Windows App SDK](create-your-first-winui3-app.md).
+For more information about using this project template, see [Create your first WinUI 3 project](create-your-first-winui3-app.md).

 The solution also includes a separate [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) that is configured to build the app into an [MSIX package](/windows/msix/overview).
 You can optionally install the [single-project MSIX packaging tools extension for Visual Studio](../../windows-app-sdk/single-project-msix.md) and combine the packaging project settings into your application project so you no longer need to maintain a separate packaging project.